tony-aw/tinycodet/README.md

 There does not appear a need to add/remove many more functions/operators, although some functions, operators or arguments may need to be tweaked and/or optimized.
-Once I am fully satisfied with the R package (which may take a while, as I am a bit of a perfectionist), I may attempt to publish this R package to CRAN.
+Once I am fully satisfied with the R package, I may attempt to publish this R package to CRAN.